paulSerre/fullstack-assignment/README.md

 Disclaimer: The purpose and usage of this repo is solely for insight adquisition regarding problem-solving, and does not represent an existing and ongoing implementation task.

-PD: We provide this structure as an starting point but you may discard it and approach the task in any other way.
+PS: We provide this structure as an starting point but you may discard it and approach the task in any other way.

 ## The problem